17g01acs028/HELB_MANUAL/docs/Customer-Service-Portal-Manual/Cost-Center.md

 # Change/Set Cost Center

 ## Overview
-Admins can update the cost center associated with a user's account.
+Users with permission to Update cost center associated with a user's account.

 ## Steps to Access and Change/Set Cost Center
 1. Navigate to **User Setup > User List**.
 2. Locate the user from the list:
     - **Double-click** the user, or
-    - Click the three-dot menu and select **Open**.
+    - Click the three-dot menu to  **Open**.

 ![user-list-click.png](..%2F..%2Fstatic%2Fimg%2Fuser-list-click.png)

 3. In the user details view:
     - Go to the **Actions** panel.
-    - Select **Change Cost Center**.
+    - Click **Change Cost Center**.

 ![change-cost-center-button.png](..%2F..%2Fstatic%2Fimg%2Fchange-cost-center-button.png)